 Tree cabling and bracing is the installation of hardware in trees to provide supplemental support if reduction pruning is not enough to keep your trees healthy.
-This extra support can extend the life of the tree by reducing the risk of mechanical failure of branches or codominant trunks.
+This extra support can extend the life of the tree by reducing the risk of failure of codominant stems.
 Codominant stems are two or more main branches of similar size which arise from a common single trunk.
-These junctions are often considered the weakest points on otherwise healthy trees and pose the greatest risk of failure under stress.
-Tree support systems can not eliminate all risk, but when properly installed they can significantly reduce the risk of failure, providing peace of mind for the homeowner.
+These junctions are considered the weakest points on otherwise healthy trees and pose the greatest risk of failure.
+Tree support systems cannot eliminate all risk, but when properly installed they can significantly reduce the risk of failure, providing peace of mind for the homeowner.

-The proper location for a cable is approximately two-thirds the distance from the weak crotch to the ends of the branches.
-If the cable is placed higher the branches may not be strong enough to hold the tree, and if placed lower the cables might not provide enough support to the weakened section.
+The proper location for a cable is approximately two-thirds the distance from the weak crotch to the branch tips.
+If the cable is placed higher the branches may not be strong enough to hold the tree.
+If placed lower the cables might not provide enough support to the weakened section.
 The cable is fixed between two anchor points in a straight line (perpendicular to the bad crotch) and the anchor points are secured by drilling into the tree (not wrapping around the trunk or branch).
-By drilling into the tree, growth can continue around the bolt where as wrapping cables or chains around the tree will constrict the growth eventually killing the tree or branch.
+By drilling into the tree, growth can continue around the bolt whereas wrapping cables or chains around the tree will constrict the growth eventually killing the tree or branch.

 310 Congress Street, Emporia, KS 66801 • 5709 SW 21st St., Suite 108, Topeka, KS 66604